Africa is one of the most diverse continents on earth. Based on Per Capita rankings, this post will show you the richest countries in Africa.

 However, the country has been experiencing a significant decline in most economic sectors because of poor management and corruption.

 The DRC is rich in natural resources such as cobalt, copper, niobium, industrial and gem diamonds, gold, silver, zinc, manganese ore, uranium, and petroleum, which account for at least 70% of their total exports.

-The mining industry has been declining because of the high levels of corruption and political instability which militias and criminal cartels may also cause.
+The mining industry has been declining because of the high corruption levels and political instability that militias and criminal cartels may also cause.

 - GDP per capita: $4,080

 - Area- 1,765,048 km²

 Sudan is known for its diversity of natural resources, such as petroleum and mining, which account for more than 80% of its exports.